 McCartney pulls off a difficult songwriting feat by placing the verses and the choruses in neighboring keys (the verses are in B and the choruses are in A).
 At the end of the song, McCartney writes a key change so that the final chorus is in B, bringing the song full circle.
 Yet, it’s in the verse that McCartney injects a magical chord that helps make “Penny Lane” a case study in great songwriting.
 I’ll let you in on McCartney’s secret in this video.

 PS.
-You might also enjoy our upcoming film, “Deconstructing Sgt Pepper,” which opens on February 6, in most cases playing for only one night.
+You might also enjoy our upcoming film, “Deconstructing Revolver,” which opens on March 15, in most cases playing for only one night.
 You can see a list of theatres here.
 We’re adding theatres every day, so please check often.
 Here’s the trailer.